 Support for the ICC has been led by a coalition of America's friends and allies, including all members of the European Union and all members of NATO except the US and Turkey.

-The ICC is supported by many states that have recently experienced severe crises as a result of ongoing impunity or attempts to try human rights violators within their domestic systems, including Argentina, Cambodia, Colombia, Croatia, the Democratic Republic of the Congo, Nigeria, Paraguay, Peru, Sierra Leone, South Africa and Uganda.
+The ICC is supported by many states that have recently experienced severe crises as a result of ongoing impunity or attempts to try human rights violators within their domestic systems.
+Such states include: Argentina, Cambodia, Colombia, Croatia, the Democratic Republic of the Congo, Nigeria, Paraguay, Peru, Sierra Leone, South Africa and Uganda.

 The US was involved with the ICC negotiations until early 2002 and made extensive contributions to the Rome Statute and its indispensable supplemental documents.
 These include provisions giving strong deference to national courts, an important role for the Security Council, due process rights drawn from the US Bill of Rights, and the definitions and elements of the ICC crimes.

-The ICC is not a UN body; it is not under the jurisdiction of the General Assembly or of the Secretary-General.
+The ICC is not a UN body; it is not under the jurisdiction of the General Assembly or the Secretary-General.
 It is not administered or paid for through the UN.
 The Court is linked to the UN in at least one crucial respect: the Security Council has the authority to refer investigations to it, or to temporarily suspend them.
-If the UN Security Council refers a situation to the ICC, then the UN membership as a whole may be assessed some portion of the Court's expenses relating to that specific investigation.

 There is no other court like the ICC.
 The ICC was formed as a universal response to past and present atrocities.
 Its creation is the culmination of fifty years of international efforts through the United Nations to create a permanent international judicial institution to try heinous crimes that are condemned by all governments, religions, cultures and peoples.